 Yessir, Ms. Sneed’s class would be doing this activity the next day!

 Once again, that happy little teacher smile spread across her face.
-Activities like this sure made teaching fun.
+Mystery writing activities developed just for kids sure made teaching fun.
+Now Ms. Sneed felt ready to add writing projects to all her genre studies.